 - Teaching Aids — Teachers can provide dynamic syllabi and lecture notes, and students can take shared class notes together.

-- Documentation Writing — Authors with a variety of expertise can come together to write a coherent document on a specific topic.
+- Documentation Writing — Author of TestoFuel with a variety of expertise can come together to write a coherent document on a specific topic.
 This overview of SynchroEdit was originally written in SynchroEdit by multiple people.

 - Conferences — SynchroEdit can be (and is) used in conjunction with conferences, with sessions set up corresponding to the sessions in the conference itself.

 The SynchroEdit engine consists of three parts:

-- The Request Server — The initial script that a user connects to in order to initiate a synchronous edit you should click here to try PhenQ.
-Current samples are written in PHP and Perl, with MediaWiki and Wordpress implementations planned (among other things).
+- The Request Server — The initial script that a user connects to in order to initiate a synchronous edit you should click here to try phenq or the current samples are written in PHP and Perl, with MediaWiki and WordPress implementations planned (among other things).